pxc/gitbook/text/10_Comparing_Commits_Git_Diff/0_ Comparing_Commits_Git_Diff.markdown

     $ git diff test

-This will show you what is different between your current working directory and the snapshot on the 'test' branch.
+This will show you what is different between your current working directory and the snapshot on the `test` branch.
 You can also limit the comparison to a specific file or subdirectory by adding a *path limiter*:

     $ git diff HEAD -- ./lib

-That command will show the changes between your current working directory and the last commit (or, more accurately, the tip of the current branch), limiting the comparison to files in the 'lib' subdirectory.
+That command will show the changes between your current working directory and the last commit (or, more accurately, the tip of the current branch), limiting the comparison to files in the `lib` subdirectory.

-If you don't want to see the whole patch, you can add the '--stat' option, which will limit the output to the files that have changed along with a little text graph depicting how many lines changed in each file.
+If you don't want to see the whole patch, you can add the `--stat` option, which will limit the output to the files that have changed along with a little text graph depicting how many lines changed in each file.